openedx/docs.openedx.org/source/documentors/quick_starts/update_doc_via_github.rst

 .. note::
  :class: dropdown

-  These instructions are for adding new documentation directly on GitHub.
-You can create documentation on your computer then synch it to GitHub, if you are familiar with the GitHub client software.
+  These instructions are for editing documentation directly on GitHub.
+You can edit documentation on your computer then synch it to GitHub, if you are familiar with the GitHub client software.

-  **Prerequisite**
+  **Prerequisites**

   .. include:: ../how-tos/reusable_content/create_github_account.txt

-a- 1.
+  .. include:: ../how-tos/reusable_content/sign_agreement.txt

 Edit a Topic
 ********************

 .. sidebar:: Edit a Topic in GitHub